-The following courses are required for all students over the course of eight semesters.
+The following courses are required for all students over eight semesters.
 Two courses are taken each semester with each new cohort beginning in fall term only.
-Courses listed below represent the sequence for the cohorts that began in 2020 and 2021 and will graduate in 2023 and 2024, respectively.
-Students in the cohorts graduating in 2023 and 2024 should refer to Appendix D for clarifications on the Capstone Process.
-Students must successfully complete all courses listed below before defending the Capstone II research project paper.
+Courses listed below represent the sequence for the cohorts graduating in 2025 and 2026.
+Students must successfully complete all courses listed below in year 1 and year 2 before advancing to candidacy in Year 3 of the program.